gjacopo/bodylanguage/estatref/README.md

 * `tablerefs-estat.begin.layout`, and
 * `tablerefs-estat.end.layout`

-for the managemagement of the bibliography layout.
+for the managemagement of the bibliography layout in the output `html` table.
 These files have been created/updated following the instructions and examples given in http://www.markschenk.com/tools/jabref/.

 **Description**